 LastPass also allows for two-form authentication for added security, such as the use of YubiKey.
 LastPass Premium gives users the ability to further enhance their security with a fingerprint reader.
 Use of its iOS and Android apps are also available for paying customers.

-1Password: Another exremely popular and reliable password manager is 1Password.
+Another extremely popular and reliable password manager is 1Password.
 In fact, many people now prefer 1Password (“1Pass,” for short) over LastPass due to a rumored security breach of LastPass in 2011.
 (Many still swear by LastPass, however.)
 The only downside here is that 1Password will cost you $50 for one license, $70 for both a Mac and a Windows version, and $70 for a “family license” for up to five people.
-It’s not a lot of money if it saves you from being hacked or having your identity stolen — but it is more than the $0 you’ll spend on LastPass.
+It’s not a lot of money if it saves you from being hacked or having your identity stolen – but it is more than the $0 you’ll spend on LastPass.

 That said, 1Password does come with some added perks.
 In addition to all of the features available through LastPass – Mac/Windows compatible, iOS/Android apps, password generation, etc – 1Password also has an extremely easy-to-use UI.
 More importantly, however, is the fact that, unlike LastPass, 1Password does not store any of your information in the cloud, which may be less secure and is completely out of your control.

-Update 2: Per a reader’s suggestion, RoboForm Everywhere is another fantastic password manager, and is often preferred over any of the previously mentioned options.
+Per a reader’s suggestion, RoboForm Everywhere is another fantastic password manager, and is often preferred over any of the previously mentioned options.
 RoboForm is available for PC, Mac, iOS, and Android.
 And, like KeePass and 1Password, RoboForm stores your information locally, rather than in the cloud.
-If you’re on a PC, I recommend the RoboForm2Go version, which installs on a USB drive rather than your computer’s hard drive.
+If you’re on a PC, we recommend the RoboForm2Go version, which installs on a USB drive rather than your computer’s hard drive.
 This will allow you to easily take RoboForm with you, and provides an extra level of security as the USB drive must be installed for the encrypted information to be accessible to anyone.

 Are password managers still vulnerable?